 Paresh: I will be honest with you.
 I don’t have paid customers yet.
 My goal was to create something which could benefit the people.

 You can’t be purely capitalist nor socialist.
-So we definitely have plans to monetize the app.
+We definitely have plans to monetize the app.

 Well, getting the 1st visitor was equally difficult.
 When we launched the beta version we weren’t getting any visitors for the 1st week.

-I tried messaging the people on flat and flatmates groups.
+I tried messaging the people on flats and flatmates groups.
 I messaged about 50-60 people and finally got one visitor.
 Even that user complained about the website.

 However, we listened to the feedback and made changes to the website.
 After that, we got 100 visitors within a month.